woll/rsnapshot-herder/TUTORIAL.md

     sudo ssh backup@<client> sudo date
     ```

-11) On the server create a 'sudoers.d/backup' file that restricts the 'backup' user to only executing rsync and rsnaphot-herder as sudo.
+11) On the server create a 'sudoers.d/backup' file that restricts the 'backup' user to only executing rsnaphot-herder as sudo.

 12) On the server, create an rsnapshot config file for each client. e.g. named `rsnapshot.<client>.conf`
 ```